curiousest/curiousest.github.io/_drafts/2020-06-05-after-together.md

 ---

-_Days later,_ those emotions dissipated,
+_Days later,_ those feelings have dissipated,

-But new feelings are born in the space between us.
+But new ones are born in the space between us.

 <whole loveseat fullbody, lying down relaxed clothes feet up in the sun balcony serious face contemplating>

-I recall your face.
+I recall your gaze.

 ---

-_Weeks later,_ those emotions faded,
+_Weeks later,_ those feelings have faded too,

 But they're still within reach - I weave in and out of them.

 <1/2 - 1/4 body size in frame, picture... remembering?>

-I recall your style.
+I recall your face.

 ---

-_Months later,_ those emotions are forgotten,
+_Months later,_ those feelings are forgotten,

 But I remember that you made me feel.